Most of the following information has come from the website of the World Health Organization (WHO): http://www.who.int/

 In 2014, the WHO stated that in the Americas less than 5% of rabies cases in humans are from dogs.
 Most of them have been from bats instead.

-It is a common belief that dogs are the animals most often affected by rabies, but some more recent studies estimate that currently there are more cases of cat rabies than dog rabies (source).
+It is a common belief that dogs are the animals most often affected by rabies, but some more recent studies estimate that currently there are more cases of cat rabies than dog rabies in the United States (nih.gov).
 This may be due to the fact that, because of their life habits, cats are more likely than dogs to come into contact with wild animals.
 Moreover, statistically cats are less often vaccinated than dogs, because in a lot of countries rabies vaccination is mandatory for dogs only.

 Controlling rabies in cats

 No data are available on the number of cats vaccinated against rabies in Europe, because often the vaccination is not mandatory.
-In the UK alone, it was estimated in 2013 that there were up to 5.7 million unvaccinated cats (source).
+In the UK alone, it was estimated in 2013 that there were up to 5.7 million unvaccinated cats, although rabies is not found in the UK except in a small number of wild bats (NHS).
 Moreover, in several EU countries, there is an undetermined number of stray cats.